akeneo/pim-community-dev/internal_doc/frontend/cookbooks/develop_with_react.md

 ---

-### Configure events and listeners to communicate in both way between the Backbone view and the React component
+### Configure events and listeners to communicate in both way between the Backbone view, and the React component

 Use standard CustomEvent (not recommended)